 Frequently Asked Questions:

-One of my absolute favorite plant based sweeteners for baking is Maple Crystals.
-Maple Crystals are a natural sweeter that come from maple tree sap.
+One of my absolute favorite plant-based sweeteners for baking is Maple Crystals.
+Maple Crystals are a natural sweetener that comes from maple tree sap.
 It's raw and has the water removed, so it's perfect for baking cookies.

 Related Vegan Christmas Cookie Recipes:

 Looking for more delicious vegan Christmas cookies?
 Make sure to check out the other recipes on my website!

 If you try this Gluten-Free Vegan Oatmeal Cranberry Cookie recipe, I’d really love to hear your thoughts in the comments below.
 I’d also really appreciate a recipe card rating!
 Thank you for supporting The All Natural Vegan!